-Get inspired by leading experts at this one day event with The Human Mind Project & Guerrilla Science.
+Get inspired by leading experts at this one day event with The Human Mind Project & Guerilla Science.
 Hear from creative practitioners and scholars and flex your own creative muscles through a series of creative challenges and discussions that aim to turn new ideas in to reality.

 What to Expect